ice-lab/icestore/README.md

 export default icestore;
 ```

-* In view component, import store instance, get store config (including state and actions) by using `useStore` hook, then trigger actions from `useEffect` hook or event callbacks, finally bind state to view template.
+* In the view component, you can get the store config (including state and actions) by using the useStore hook after importing the store instance.
+After that, you can trigger actions through event callbacks or by using the useEffect hook, which binds the state to the view template.

 ```javascript
 // src/index.js